Summer College Application Tasks for Rising Seniors

 7. Research Academic / Numbers Fit

 Even though numbers are only part of the entire scenario, they can give you an idea of range.
 You should be in a school’s general GPA/ test score range to put that school on your list.
-See the College Fit page for steps.
+See the College Fit page, Academic fit section, for steps and resources.

-8. Research Financial Fit (for Students and Parents Together)Understand the Financial Aid Process
+8. Research Financial Fit (for students and parent/ guardians together)Understand the Financial Aid Process

 Learn about the FAFSA / WASFA